Breaking Out of Your Comfort Zone

 Definitely, no one should venture into such places without decent preparation.
 You should exactly know what to expect since we’re all different.
 I found Pettah neighborhood to be safe for travelers, however, due to crowds, you should beware of pickpockets and scams.
 While breaking out of your comfort zone is an integral part of traveling, you’ll notice that it can be very rewarding.
 What is the benefit?
 You become a more open-minded person, easily accept changes and learn from it.

-Some people consider stepping out of their comfort zone something that requires extreme.
-I’m no extreme, I’m more into exploring foreign cultures and the ways how people live on the other side of the globe.
+Some people consider breaking out of their comfort zone something that requires extreme.
+I’m no extreme.
+I’m more into exploring foreign cultures and the ways how people live on the other side of the globe.
 Overcoming your travel fears is one of the ways of breaking out of your comfort zone, believe it or not.